 What SCRA protections might I have?

 If you are active duty and your mortgage loan was originated before your active-duty service began, the Servicemembers Civil Relief Act provides certain protections, which can include limits on the interest rate the lender can charge during active duty and requirements that certain foreclosure proceedings go through a court rather than non-judicial foreclosure.
-Whether SCRA applies and exactly what protections you can invoke depends on the specifics of your loan, your active-duty status, and the type of action being taken.
+Whether SCRA applies and exactly what protections you can invoke depend on the specifics of your loan, your active-duty status, and the type of action being taken.
 We are not your attorney; SCRA questions belong with base legal assistance (JAG, Staff Judge Advocate, or branch equivalent) or a private attorney.

 What if I have PCS orders and I am about to fall behind or already have?